Final report for FNC20-1244

 COVID restrictions in 2020 did impact the workshops.
 State restrictions mandated that we cancel the Spring 2020 workshop in April.
 However, easing of mandates allowed us to hold a smaller version of the clinic in June.
 All indications pointed toward Covid continuing to influence travel for the foreseeable future so we opted to proceed with a more local gathering and stock dog clinic in June and October 2020.
-Everything was held outdoors and socially distanced allowing people to remain safe and give them a much need mental break from the pandemic.
+Workshops and one day skill building days were advertised via word of mouth, posters at livestock stores, livestock markets, internet advertisements, and facebook group promotion Everything was held outdoors and socially distanced allowing people to remain safe and give them a much need mental break from the pandemic.
 Our June clinic had 15 in attendance with dogs, October had 25 people attending.
 Additional effort was made to follow up with everyone personally by phone to answer questions and address training challenges faced in the months following the clinics.
 Videos were posted online to stimulate discussion and newsletters were sent.
-I believe the pandemic fatigue and challenges limited the time people wanted to invest in more online training and time in 2020, hopefully, we will have more interaction this year using virtual methods since life is returning to more of a normal routine.
+I believe the pandemic fatigue and challenges limited the time people wanted to invest in more online training and time in 2020.
+Hopefully, we will have more interaction in 2021 using virtual methods since life is returning to more of a normal routine.

-The spring 2021 clinic is scheduled for April 30 – May 2 with 18 registered participants to date.
-We are planning to add a puppy training discussions to enable those attending gain an understanding of how best to raise and begin training of young dogs.
-We are also adding a low stress demo where we are asking people to move stock without the help of dogs to better understand livestock behavior and how our movement influences stock.
+We also added a low stress demo and hands on skill practice where we are asking people to move stock without the help of dogs to better understand livestock behavior and how our movement influences stock.

 In fall of 2020 we added an obstacle course that simulated farm chores.
 The participants were asked to move sheep with their dogs help through gates, panels, and into a pen.
 This allowed people to identify weaknesses in their handling and training skills and come away with an increased appreciation for paying attention to the stock.
 Many said this was an eye opening experience for them.